Engaging the University

 • parachurch as backup church: doing what the local church should be doing, and currently isn’t—or, perhaps, doing it, but not as well as certain parachurch leaders think it should be; and

-I do not mean to say that campus ministries are churches, in the sense of congregations.
+I do not mean to say that campus ministries are churches, in the key sense of congregations.
 I think they could be, in extremis (for instance, under an oppressive political régime that made normal organization impossible).
-But normal church life draws together people across lines of gender, class, race, age, and so on, with recognized pastors and regular administration of the sacraments.
-Still, the church is not confined to the structures of congregation and denomination, although many leaders in those organizations think it is.
-Campus ministry is the church in action in a different mode than the local congregation.
+But normal congregational life draws together people across lines of gender, class, race, age, and so on, with recognized pastors and regular administration of the sacraments.
+Still, the church broadly speaking is not confined to the structures of congregation and denomination, although many leaders in those organizations seem to think it is.
+Campus ministry is the Church of Jesus Christ in action in a different mode than the local congregation.

 When I first went to university, my parents gave me excellent advice as to how to spend my time while there: “Give preference to what you can do only during this time and in this place.”
 In line with this sense of specific vocation, we can ask, What are the special, intrinsic challenges and opportunities of the university for students and for university graduates?
 These considerations should get priority, even exclusive attention, in campus ministry.
 Thus I urge that generic Christian formation should be done by the local church.
 With this division of labour, we can avoid both overlap and diffusion of resources, and enjoy strong affirmation of each other.